 The WNU Nuclear Olympiad 2015 required research into the Nuclear Applications and the positive impact it has on human lives.
 In the first stage of the competition, participants created a video of up to sixty seconds on the topic of Nuclear Techniques for Global Development.
 Students were free to use their imagination on the video content and the specific focus.
 The videos were evaluated by the Olympiad Jury regarding the relevance to the current global context, creativity and impact to the viewer.
 The shortlisted videos were then put to public vote reaching the final stage based ont the number of likes they achieved.
 Five finalists were awarded with a return ticket to Vienna, Austria to present their final work on 17 September 2015 at the IAEA Headquarters.

-The winner's video will be promoted internationally in relation to the WNU Radiation Technologies School to be held in 2016, with due credit to the author(s).
+The winner's video were promoted internationally in relation to the WNU Radiation Technologies School 2016, with due credit to the author(s).

 Terms and Conditions are available for download.

 WNU Nuclear Olympiad finalists

 Alice Cunha da Silva - Nuclear saves lives - 1st Place